 What is Facebook Advertising?

-A Facebook ad is simply a paid message from your organization that shows directly on Facebook pages (not your own).
+A Facebook ad is simply a paid message from your organization that shows directly on Facebook pages that match the criteria we input.

 Two factors make these ads an attractive investment for your marketing dollars: